If I had to give young writers advice, I would say don’t listen to writers talking about writing or themselves.Lillian Hellman

 An ill-advised and vulgar combo?

-Welcome to Infrequent but Vigorous, a small low-key blog–perhaps proto-blog is more accurate–about writing and authorship, reading, and book publishing.
+Welcome to Informed by Failure, a small low-key blog–perhaps proto-blog is more accurate–about writing and authorship, reading, book publishing, and my favourite vices.

 My name is Todd Besant.
 I’m an author, book publisher, writer, editor, and deep reader.

 I’ve made my career in the book world for about 30 years as a bookstore clerk and manager, journalist, book publisher, etc. I’ve read heaps of publishing and writing advice books and magazines, blogs about publishing and writing, reviewed endless stacks of manuscripts of all kinds and learned more than I could have imagined, formally and informally, about writing, publishing, marketing and promotion, new technologies, etc.

 And there is always something new to learn.